01

 The Bare LLM

-Direct prompt injection against unprotected LLMs - extract system prompts, override instructions, and learn why 'ignore previous instructions' works
+Direct prompt injection against unprotected LLMs - extract system prompts, test instruction conflicts, and learn why simple override attempts sometimes work

 By Abdelrahman Adel|